-Events have very rarely placed themselves on this special day over the years (in fact last year’s anniversary was when the bad news broke that the show’s first producer, Verity Lambert, had sadly passed away).
-So as such this year we have a new animated adventure (on the BBC’s ‘red button’ service) called Dreamland, and of course last Sunday we had the latest instalment of the Doctor Who 2009 “specials”, called The Waters Of Mars.
-It’s this that I’ve chosen to talk about today, as this seems the closest the production team has given fans as a celebration.
-The script even mentions taking place on November 21st, which would have been the closest transmission date to the anniversary date if the usual Saturday slot had been expected in production.
+Events have very rarely placed themselves on this special day over the years.
+Last year’s anniversary was when the bad news broke that the show’s first producer, Verity Lambert, had sadly passed away.
+So as such this year we have a new animated adventure (on the BBC’s ‘red button’ service) called Dreamland.
+And of course last Sunday we had the latest instalment of the Doctor Who 2009 “specials”, called The Waters Of Mars.
+It’s this that I’ve chosen to talk about today.
+It seems the closest the production team has given fans as a celebration.
+The script even mentions taking place on November 21st.
+This would have been the closest transmission date to the anniversary if the usual Saturday slot had been kept to.

 A week on, we know it faired well in the ratings (9.1 million overnight, only beaten by ITV’s two reality offerings), and we even know now (thanks to BBC’s Children In Need) what happens next, but was it any good?
 Sadly for me, it wasn’t.
 Fundamentally, there didn’t seem anything “special” about it, it just seemed like a very drawn out standard episode.
 It had a plot that struggled to show where it was really going, until the last five minutes, when it fell in to place that the whole thing had been a vehicle to set up the remaining two David Tennant specials, to be shown over the coming festive period.